GeminiDRSoftware/MAROONXDR/doc/tutorials/MAROONXDR_Tutorial/example_cli.rst

 extraction, wavelength assignment, and fiber combination. ``caldb`` resolves each input calibration automatically from the work done in Steps 2-6.

+The dark lookup runs in two tiers: the synthetic darks of Step 6 (tag ``DARK_SYNTH``) are searched first, and only when none matches does ``caldb`` fall back to the master darks of Step 2.
+Inside each tier the match is on the same arm and the same exposure time, closest in time.
+Dark-coefficient files are never served as darks.

 The three ``-p`` overrides below are the recommended defaults for the current pipeline: ``extractStripes:straylight_removal_fibers=[5]`` applies